techypoint/techypoint.github.io/_posts/create-a-website/2020-05-12-create-a-blog-part1.md

 Jekyll also has free plugins which later simplifies and fast your development.
 Trust me, its very easy.

-You can use any other tool which is suitable to you but we are going to use Jekyll in further tutorial for development (as it makes development easy and fast).
+You can use any other tool which is suitable to you but we are going to use Jekyll in further tutorials for development (as it makes development easy and fast).

 So before going further, Jekyll knowledge is required.

 **Recommendation** - Please watch Jekyll tutorials as it is necessary for futher tutorials.
-I have provided some Jekyll Video tutorials in Further Study Material.
+I have provided some Jekyll video tutorials in **Further Study Material**.

 ### So lets start -